Portland Japanese Garden: 2010s

 In 2010, the Garden welcomed back all of its former Garden Directors, each a Japanese-born gardening expert, to Portland for a reunion.
 They included: Kinya Hira, Hoichi Kurisu, Hachiro Sakakibara, Michio Wakui, Masayuki Mizuno, Kichiro Sano, Takao Donuma, and Toru Tanaka.
 Sadafumi Uchiyama was part of the festivities in his role of Garden Curator.

 Kengo Kuma was retained this decade to begin work on an expansion of the Garden.
-It would culminate in the opening of the Garden’s Cultural Village in 2017, a courtyard beyond the historic garden spaces that included a small gallery, café, gift shop, a classroom, performance space, garden house, and administrative offices.
+It would culminate in the opening of the Garden's Cultural Village in 2017, a courtyard beyond the historic garden spaces that included a small gallery, café, gift shop, a classroom, performance space, garden house, and administrative offices.

-In 2015, the organization successfully returned crossbeams of a Shinto shrine gate to Hachinohe, Japan after they had washed up on Oregon’s shores following a 2011 tsunami in Japan.
+In 2015, the organization successfully returned crossbeams of a Shinto shrine gate to Hachinohe, Japan after they had washed up on Oregon's shores following a 2011 tsunami in Japan.

 2020s

-In 2020, the Garden announced its new sibling organization and “global cultural initiative,” Japan Institute which it shares will expand upon the programming that had already been taking place there.
+In 2020, the Garden announced its new sibling organization and "global cultural initiative," Japan Institute, saying it would expand upon the programming that had already been taking place there.
 Among its earliest programming have been symposia in Tokyo, London, New York, Johannesburg, and Cape Town, donations of stone lanterns to Tokyo, Hiroshima, Nagasaki, and Brooklyn, and artist residencies.

-Physical Spaces
+Physical spaces

-Portland Japanese Garden initially opened to the public in 1967 on a landscape that encompassed 5.5 acres (2.24ha).
-It was later expanded in 2017 to its current-day size of 12.5 acres (5.06ha).
+Portland Japanese Garden initially opened to the public in 1967 on a landscape that encompassed 5.5 acre.
+It was later expanded in 2017 to its current size of 12.5 acre.

-Historic Garden Spaces
+Historic garden spaces

-The Garden will sometimes refer to itself as a “museum of gardens” because rather than feature one specific garden style, its five historic spaces each represent a different approach and/or era of Japanese landscape architecture.
+The Garden will sometimes refer to itself as a "museum of gardens" because rather than featuring one specific garden style, its five historic spaces each represent a different approach and/or era of Japanese landscape architecture.